dreamportdev/Osdev-Notes/01_Build_Process/04_Linker_Scripts.md

 This example is actually missing the flags field that sets the permissions, but modern linkers will see these common names like `text` and `rodata` and give them default permissions.

-Of course, they can (and in best practice, should) be set them manually:
+Of course, they can (and in best practice, should) be set them manually using the keyword `FLAGS`:

 ```
 PHDRS